 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-For complex regional pain syndrome, your doctor may ask:
+Your provider is likely to ask you a number of questions.
+Being ready to answer them may leave time to go over any points you want to spend more time on.
+For CRPS, your provider may ask:

 - Have you had a recent accident, illness or injury, such as trauma to your limbs, a heart attack or an infection?

 - When did you first begin experiencing pain or burning?

 - How long have you been experiencing your symptoms?

 - Does anything seem to improve or worsen your symptoms?

 - Have you experienced similar symptoms after past injuries?